 - Exceeded targets for quarterly fundraising campaigns: In each of the quarterly campaigns, Dr. Lisa exceeded the fundraising goal by 10-30%.

 - Wrote a successful grant proposal to Maddie’s® Fund: Grey Muzzle was awarded a $48,500 grant in March of 2018.
-Under the grant, Dr. Lisa will conduct a mixed method study to identify best and promising practices to promote the timely adoption of senior dogs (seven years or older).
-Our goal is to use project findings to inform development of programs and practices that promote senior dog adoption, reducing the likelihood that older dogs will be euthanized.
+Under the grant, Dr. Lisa conducted a mixed method study to identify best and promising practices to promote the timely adoption of senior dogs (seven years or older).
+Project findings have informed development of programs and practices that promote senior dog adoption, reducing the likelihood that older dogs will be euthanized.
+Read more!

 - Led Grey Muzzle’s increasingly successful grant cycles: In her first year, Dr. Lisa managed the most successful grant cycle in Grey Muzzle’s history.
 We received a record 160 grant applications, 75% of which were from organizations that had not previously received a Grey Muzzle grant.
 Thirty-eight organizations representing 25 states received over $225,000 in grants in 2016, a 50% increase compared to 2015 awards.
 Since then, grant award totals have continued to increase.
-In 2017, we awarded grants totaling more than $300,000 to 50 shelters and rescue groups in 25 states, and in 2018 we awarded nearly $390,000 to 66 shelters and rescue groups in 30 states.
-In 2019, we set another record, awarding $419,000 in grants to 62 animal welfare organizations.
-In addition to traditional programs and services such as hospice, medical and dental care, we also funded grantees offering innovative programs, including one grantee that offers swimming therapy to senior shelter dogs, another focused specifically on rehabilitating senior dogs from puppy mills, and yet another dedicated to helping terminally ill people care for—and ultimately rehome—their senior dogs.
+In 2023, we awarded grants totaling a record-setting $848,000 to 90 shelters and rescue groups nationwide, bringing our total grant funding to $4.6 million since 2008.
+Grants provide critically needed medical and dental treatment, foster and hospice care, adoption promotions, and programs that help keep old dogs in loving homes and out of animal shelters.
+Read the announcement!

 - Redesigned the Grey Muzzle grant review process to be more objective and transparent: We increased our emphasis on results and program sustainability and revised our grant evaluation criteria accordingly.
 Applicants are rated, among other criteria, on the extent to which they present well-defined goals, measurable outcomes, and a plan for sustaining the senior dog program beyond the Grey Muzzle grant period.
 In an effort to build capacity among applicants who did not receive grants, in 2016 we began providing feedback to all applicants who requested it.